Princesseuh/dotfiles/README.md

 - Shell: [Fish](https://fishshell.com/)
 - Launcher: [Rofi](https://github.com/davatorium/rofi/)

 *Notes*: This is a [Wayland](https://gitlab.freedesktop.org/wayland) setup.
-All the folder in the `_old` folders were softwares I used before switching.
+Configs I used before switching to Wayland can be found in the [_old folder](./_old)

 ## Installing

-A relatively bare-bone script to automatically install the dotfiles (install packages and do symlinks) exist (`install.sh`) however, it makes the following assumptions:
+A relatively bare-bone script to automatically install the dotfiles (install packages and do symlinks) exist ([install.sh](./install.sh)) however, it makes the following assumptions:

 - You're using Arch Linux (internally use pacman to install packages)
 - You want to install all the files, you can't select specific features but you can choose not to do symlinks and do those manually